-The digital identity infrastructure for physical products.
+The identity infrastructure for physical products.

 Explore what becomes possible

 Infrastructure for physical products.
-Not a platform
+Not a platform.

 Fanlayer is: